GPG Mail no longer working after macOS update

 - double click the .eml file and Mail will open and display an email with the decrypted content

 Creating an encrypted (and signed) email using GPG Services is easy:

 - press ⌘A to select all text

 - right click and select Services > OpenPGP: Encrypt Selection

-- add recipients to your liking in GPGServices and optionally sign the message
+- add recipients in GPG Services and optionally sign the message

-- this will created an encrypted (and signed) text message which you then can send to your friends
+- Press "OK" to create an encrypted (and signed) text message you can send your friends